Adding Knowledge to a Knowledge Base

 For more information in documentation, see Import Values from an Excel File into a Domain or Import Domains from an Excel File in Knowledge Discovery.

-After you have run a cleansing data quality project using a knowledge base, you can import knowledge created during cleansing back into that knowledge base.
+After you have run a cleansing or matching data quality project using a knowledge base, you can import knowledge created during cleansing or matching back into that knowledge base.
 This enables you to keep knowledge generated during the project, and to continuously build the knowledge in the knowledge base.

 For more information in documentation, see Import Cleansing Project Values into a Domain.